brajeshwar/brajeshwar.github.io/_posts/2009/2009-12-29-resume-writing-for-dummies.md

----
-layout: post
-title: Resume writing for Dummies
+# Resume writing for Dummies
----

 Many have written innumerable articles on 'Resume writing tips and tricks' and the internet is abundant with a plethora of resources on how you can land a job with a sparkling new resume.
 So, I won't be emphasizing on the methods and ways to fool recruiters and your prospective employers with spiced-up resumes.
 I will focus on addressing some concerns we faced recently while trying to recruit interns and noobs/freshers.